 - Shield your bones during pregnancy.
 If you hold back on calcium while pregnant, your budding baby will take the calcium it requires from your bones.
 But if you get the suggested 1,000 milligrams a day, your body will suck up even more of the bone-strengthening mineral than usual.
-Later on, breast-feeding for time duration above a year can harmfully influence your bones, but bone mass, for the most part, can be recovered afterward if you receive the indispensable quantities of Vitamin D and calcium.
+Later on, breast-feeding for time duration above a year can harmfully influence your bones, but bone mass, for the most part, can be recovered afterwards if you receive the indispensable quantities of Vitamin D and calcium.

 - Spot out the risky medications.
-The use of corticosteroids (to treat inflammatory bowel disease, asthma, lupus or rheumatoid arthritis), GnRH agonists (for endometriosis), or anticonvulsants (for seizures) can bring about a moderately rapid bone loss.
-Elevated doses of proton pump inhibitors, used in the treatment of acid reflux, may cause harm to your healthy bones by interfering with the calcium absorption.
-If you are taking any of these medicines, speak to your physician, he/she might prefer to put you on bisphosphonates, a medication that neutralizes the bone loss.
+The use of corticosteroids (to treat inflammatory bowel disease, asthma, lupus or rheumatoid arthritis), GnRH agonists (for endometriosis) or anticonvulsants (for seizures) can bring about a moderately rapid bone loss.
+Elevated doses of proton pump inhibitors, used in the treatment of acid reflux, may cause harm to your bones by interfering with the calcium absorption.
+If you are taking any of these medicines, speak to your physician, he/she might prefer to put you on bisphosphonates, medication that neutralizes the bone loss.

 - Get hold on stress.
-Stress hormones, such as cortisol, can block growth and speed up bone breakdown.
+Stress hormones, such as cortisol, can block bone growth and speed up bone breakdown.
 Likewise, depression can exert damaging effects on bones.